← All posts

 Library Book Sales

-This is your #1 source.
-Public libraries regularly cull their shelves and hold book sales to raise funds.
-Prices are absurdly low — often $1 for hardcovers, $0.50 for paperbacks, or "fill a bag for $5" on the last day.
-The selection is curated (librarians choose quality books), so you'll find better condition and more worthwhile content than thrift stores.
-Find sales at booksalefinder.com or Libby events.
+Your #1 source.
+Libraries cull shelves and sell to raise funds — often $1 hardcovers, $0.50 paperbacks, or "fill a bag for $5" on the last day.
+The selection is curated by librarians, so condition and quality beat thrift stores.
+Find sales at booksalefinder.com.

 Thrift Stores

-Goodwill, Salvation Army, Savers — hit the book section every time you visit.
-Look for shelves with textbooks, computer/tech books, cookbooks, art books, and vintage/antique books.
-These categories have consistently higher resale values than fiction paperbacks.
-Leave behind the Danielle Steel and James Patterson novels — they're over-supplied and sell for pennies.
+Hit the book section every visit.
+Target textbooks, computer/tech books, cookbooks, art books, and vintage titles — consistently higher resale value than fiction paperbacks.
+Leave the mass-market novels; they're oversupplied and sell for pennies.

 Estate Sales

-Full home cleanouts often include entire personal libraries.
-On discount days, you can buy whole boxes of books for a few dollars.
-Look for academic libraries, collections of rare or niche subjects, and sets (encyclopedias, book series).
-Estate sales are where first editions and signed copies show up.
+Home cleanouts often include entire personal libraries.
+On discount days you can buy boxes of books for a few dollars.
+This is where first editions, signed copies, and niche academic collections surface.

 Used Book Stores

-Independent used bookstores often have clearance sections or dollar carts out front.
-Some will sell you "picked-over" inventory — books they've decided aren't worth stocking — for pennies.
-Build a relationship with the owner.
-If you're buying 200 books a week from them, you should get a wholesale price.
+Independent stores often have clearance carts or "picked-over" inventory they'll sell cheap.
+Build a relationship with the owner — if you're buying 200 books a week, ask for a wholesale price.

 What Makes a Book Valuable?